analog-garage/pygrad/README.md

    // Name or path to python executable used to set up project's virtual environment. pythonExe = 'python3'

+   // Python version to use when creating conda-based environment. pythonVersion = '3.6'

    // Additional python package repositories (i.e package index urls) for downloads. repositories = []